Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Gravity

-Molten metal is poured directly into a permanent die, completely filling it, which minimizes turbulence, oxidation, and foaming.
-The die can be vertical, horizontal, or tilted, resulting in parts with high quality, strength, and mechanical characteristics, as well as stiffness.
+Molten metal is poured directly into a permanent die, completely filling, which minimizes turbulence, oxidation, and foaming.
+The die can be vertical, horizontal, or tilted.
+Parts have high quality, strength, mechanical characteristics, and stiffness.

 Investment